IngloriousNorth/Platonopolis/README.md

 Fully built in and plug-in play is a Quantum Random Neo4J Recommendation Engine, which also works on mobile, making this the first quantum mobile app.
 There is also graph visualization (with VR-toggle), which coheres with an Advanced Search feature, so that users can search by title, author, class, publisher, source type, media, format, and resolution.

+In the future we will allow some or all torrents to be minted with a Crypto Address, using the Pay-What-You-Want Structure coined by by Radiohead.

+Once Metamask is added to the information architecture, this will be a plug and play Quantum Web 3.0 WebTorrent Indexer.
+Oracles TBD.

 # GETTING STARTED

 The server is express/node.js, and the Database is Neo4j; downloads are to work using WebTorrent in the Browser.
 The Library renders a paginated JQuery DataTable and a ForceGraphVR to the client (under the advanced search-condition).
 I have developed an in-house client-side SPA-router called TEMPLAR, which routes using #anchors and uriParams, as a lightweight alternative to AngularJS.
 You will find the TEMPLAR router on my GitHub page.